Mur River - Graz/ Auwiesen to Kalsdorf

 Swimming

-Even in summer, the Mur only stays around 20° C water temperature.
-Nevertheless, thanks to the new barrages and the low current in the Graz area, you can also get into the water at suitable places.
-The recreation area Auwiesen, just behind the motorway bridge, is ideal for this.
-A small artificial lake was also created here, which is still a little warmer as it is a still body of water - although fed by the river Mur.
+Even in summer the Mur remains well below 20° C water temperature.
+Nevertheless, thanks to the barrages and the low current in the Graz area, it is possible to get into the water for a swim in suitable places.
+However, there is no official recommendation.
+The Auwiesen recreation area, just behind the highway bridge, is ideal for this.
+A small artificial lake has also been created here, which is warmer as it is a standing body of water, although it is fed by the River Mur.

-South of Auwisen, water access is more or less steep, depending on the water level, and leads through bushes near the shore.
+South of Auwiesen, depending on the water level, water access is more or less steep, and it leads through bushes near the shore.
 In the area of the hydroelectric power plants, boarding and swimming is prohibited!

 The new port in Liebenau is only mentioned additionally.
-It also offers excellent bathing opportunities and you can enjoy drinks and the good weather in the sun loungers by the beachbar.
-Just like the easily accessible bay in Augarten Park., this spot is not along this paddling route.
+It also offers excellent bathing opportunities and you can enjoy drinks and the good weather in the sun loungers by the beach bar.
+Just like the easily accessible bay in Augarten Park, this small harbor is not located along this paddling route.

 SUP rental